 It’s nearly Christmas!
-Only five more sleeps before Santa pops over to Australia on his once-a-year flying visit.
+Only a few sleeps before Santa pops over to Australia on his once-a-year flying visit.

 While on the outside it seems to work very smoothly – excited kids go to bed on Christmas eve, and wake to find presents in their Christmas stocking – you’d be surprised how much planning is required to make it all happen.
 We thought you’d like to know a little about Santa’s logistics, and how the Department of Home Affairs plays an important role in facilitating his visit to Australia.